Exeter Corporation Tramways

 Exeter Corporation Tramways crew Tram 10

-A motorman and conductor pose with Tramcar No 10 in Alphington Rd — photo undated, but almost certainly taken shortly before the Great War.
-Both men are wearing double-breasted, 'lancer-style' tunics, as well as white rain covers on their caps, indicating that it was summer.
+A motorman and a conductor pose with Tramcar No 10 in Alphington Road — photo undated, but almost certainly taken shortly before the Great War.
+Both men are wearing double-breasted, lancer-style tunics, as well as what would appear to be straw-topped peaked caps, indicating that it was summer.

 Exeter Corporation Tramways conductor Gilbert Easterbrooke